MI-Thierry/L4Internaship/Arduino/Blinking_LED/README.md

     * Sets the LED pin to LOW, turning it off.
     * Repeats the on-off cycle continuously, creating a blinking effect.
 3. **Testing and Observation:** Once uploaded to the Arduino board, the program should make the LED blink repeatedly.

-**Learning Outcomes:**

-Through this project, we will gain a foundational understanding of:

-* Arduino hardware components and their functionalities.
-* Basic C/C++ syntax and control flow structures used in Arduino programming.
-* The concept of digital output and controlling LED brightness.
-* Implementing timing delays within the program using `delay()`.